v-technologies/transformist/README.md

 ?>
 ```

 Here you can convert JPG images to PNG, and PNG images to TIFF.

-You can also check if a particular Document can be converted:
+Alternatively, you can check if a particular Document can be converted:

 ```php
 <?php